rahulkundugithub/mitra/README.md

-# This is a AI integrated chatbox built with React JS with API connected to Gemini AI(Google)
+# This is an AI integrated chatbox built with React JS with API connected to Gemini AI(Google)